'It wasn’t even me. I was framed': Pair found guilty of stealing from Aberdeen cafe - Evening Express

-Two men have been found guilty of breaking into a city cake shop and making off with more than £600.
+Two men have been found guilty of breaking into an Aberdeen cake shop and making off with more than £600.

 John Gallagher, 30, and Max Milligan, 23, had been on trial at Aberdeen Sheriff Court in connection with the incident at Shakes ‘N’ Cakes on Spital.